 Welcome to St. Croix Prep!
 We are glad to have you as a part of our school community.
-We are very excited to begin our 18th year of operations.
-We are looking forward to a year which is more "normal" than our last year of navigating the COVID-19 pandemic; and a significant amount of our effort will be in transitioning to our standard learning environment and reestablishing the relationships and culture of our school community.
+We are very excited to begin our 19th year of operations.
+We are looking forward to a year when we continue to reestablish our learning environment and the culture of our school community.
 We operate under the credo of establishing community, working hard, making good decisions, exhibiting character/leadership, and doing what is best for kids.
 The purpose of this handbook is to provide information which will make your interaction with St. Croix Prep pleasant and easy to understand.